 The first line is called the "tenkan-sen," which is the conversion line and represents the average of the highest high and the lowest low over the past nine periods.

-The second line is the "kijun-sen," which is the baseline and represents the average of the highest high and the lowest low over the past 26 periods.
+The second line is the "kijun-sen," which serves as the baseline and represents the average of the highest high and the lowest low over the past 26 periods.

 The "chikou span" is the third line, which is plotted 26 periods behind the current price.
-It’s used to measure the momentum of the price.
-If the chikou span is above the price, it’s considered a bullish sign.
-If the chikou span is below the price, it’s considered a bearish sign.
+It is used to measure the momentum of the price.
+If the chikou span is above the price, it is considered a bullish sign.
+If the chikou span is below the price, it is considered a bearish sign.

-The fourth line is the "senkou span A," which is the average of the tenkan-sen and the kijun-sen, plotted 26 periods ahead of the current price.
+The fourth line is the "senkou span A," which represents the average of the tenkan-sen and the kijun-sen, plotted 26 periods ahead of the current price.

-One of the main benefits of the Ichimoku Cloud is that it provides a lot of information in a single chart.
+One of the main benefits of the Ichimoku Cloud is that it provides a wealth of information in a single chart.

-But traders often use the Ichimoku Cloud in conjunction with other technical indicators to confirm their analysis.
-For example, if the price is above the cloud and the relative strength index (RSI) is overbought, it could be a signal to sell.
-Similarly, if the price is below the cloud and the RSI is oversold, it could be a signal to buy.
+However, traders often use the Ichimoku Cloud alongside other technical indicators to confirm their analysis.
+For example, if the price is above the cloud and the relative strength index (RSI) is overbought, it can signal a potential sell.
+Similarly, if the price is below the cloud and the RSI is oversold, it can indicate a potential buy.

 Here’s an example of this indicator on a 1-minute chart of Motorsport Games Inc. (NASDAQ: MSGM).

-In the chart above, Tenkan-Sen (light blue line) and the Kijun-Sen (red line) are kind of like moving averages.
+In the chart above, the Tenkan-Sen (light blue line) and the Kijun-Sen (red line) function similarly to moving averages.

-The cloud itself can also be used to determine the trend.
-In this case, when the price is above the cloud, again shown in the first part of the day, the trend is up - below the cloud is bearish.
+The cloud itself can also help determine the trend.
+In this case, when the price is above the cloud, as indicated in the first part of the day, the trend is up; when it is below the cloud, the trend is bearish.

-These signals can be reinforced when the Tenkan-Sen crosses above the Kijun-Sen when both are above the cloud.
-It’s kind of like an acceleration higher in an uptrend.
-Again, we see that in the early part of the trading day in the chart above.
+These signals can be reinforced when the Tenkan-Sen crosses above the Kijun-Sen, provided both are above the cloud.
+This acts like an acceleration higher in an uptrend.
+Once again, we observe this in the early part of the trading day in the chart above.

 MACD

-Moving Average Convergence Divergence (MACD) is a momentum indicator that shows the relationship between two moving averages of prices.
+Moving Average Convergence Divergence (MACD) is a momentum indicator that displays the relationship between two moving averages of prices.

-The MACD is calculated by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA.
+The MACD is computed by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA.

-This difference is then plotted as a histogram on a chart, with positive values indicating bullish momentum and negative values indicating bearish momentum.
+This difference is then represented as a histogram on a chart, with positive values indicating bullish momentum and negative values indicating bearish momentum.

-Along with the MACD histogram, traders also often use a 9-period EMA of the MACD, called the "signal line," to help identify potential entry and exit points.
-If the MACD crosses above the signal line, it is considered a bullish signal.
-If the MACD crosses below the signal line, it is considered a bearish signal.
+When the MACD crosses above the signal line, it is interpreted as a bullish signal.
+Conversely, when the MACD crosses below the signal line, it is viewed as a bearish signal.

-The MACD can also be used to identify divergences, which can be an early warning of a potential trend change.
+The MACD can also help identify divergences, which may serve as an early warning of a potential trend change.

 You can see on the MACD indicator along the bottom of this Amazon.com, Inc. (NASDAQ: AMZN) chart, that when there was a divergence of moving averages after the stock had a big uptrend or downtrend, the stock changed directions.